duff2013/UartEvent/README.md

 </ul>

 <b>Usage:</b><br>
->Since your event functions are called from interrupts make sure you declare any variables used the event handler as volatile!
+>Since your event functions are called from interrupts make sure you declare any variables used in the event handler as volatile!